revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 Two-phase commit is useful for a distributed environment where numerous processes take part in the distributed transaction process.A transaction is executing and it is affecting multiple databases then a two-phase commit will be used to make sure that all databases are synchronized with each other.
-The main process or co-ordinator process take a vote of all other process that they have completed their process successfully and ready to commit, if all the votes are "yes" then they continue for the next phase.
-And if "No" then rollback will be performed.
-As per vote, if all the votes are "yes" then commit is done.when any transaction changes multiple databases after transaction execution, it will issue a pre-commit command on each database and all databases will send an acknowledgment.
-Based on acknowledgment, if all are positive transactions then it will issue the commit command otherwise rollback will be done
+The main process or co-ordinator process take a vote of all other process that they have completed their process successfully and ready to commit, if all the votes are "yes" then they continue for the next phase.And if "No" then rollback will be performed.As per vote, if all the votes are "yes" then commit is done.when any transaction changes multiple databases after transaction execution, it will issue a pre-commit command on each database and all databases will send an acknowledgment.Based on acknowledgment, if all are positive transactions then it will issue the commit command otherwise rollback will be done

 </blockquote>